SUPERNOVA: Eliciting General Reasoning in LLMs with Reinforcement Learning on Natural Instructions: Experiments

+\paragraph{Task Utility Ranking.} We find that semantic similarity and lexical similarity between the tasks and validation benchmark are poor predictors of task utility for RLVR.
+As shown in Fig.~\ref{fig:correl}, both measures exhibit weak correlation with model performance on BBEH-mini.
+These approaches are attractive because they are cheap, fast to implement, and model-agnostic.
+However, our findings suggest that surface similarity is insufficient for task selection for RLVR.
+We also investigate whether task difficulty, measured by the average win-rate of the base model, predicts downstream reasoning performance in Fig.~\ref{fig:correl}.
+Similar to surface similarity, we observe only a weak correlation between task difficulty and model performance on BBEH-mini, indicating that base-model difficulty is also a poor predictor of task utility for RLVR.
+Overall, our findings underscore that effective task selection is grounded in compute-matched RL training, and simpler proxies are insufficient for predicting downstream performance.

-We present the results of two mixing strategies: Macro Mixing and Micro Mixing in Table 1.
-Across both strategies, we find that mixing questions from the top two tasks yields the best results, with Micro Mixing achieving the highest pass@8 of $22.8\%$.This suggests a trade-off in task diversity: mixing too few tasks limits data diversity, while mixing too many degrades performance.
-Furthermore, Micro Mixing consistently outperforms Macro Mixing regardless of the number of tasks combined.
-These results indicate that selecting top-ranked tasks per sub-task (Micro Mixing) better preserves coverage across diverse reasoning skills, whereas selecting tasks based on overall ranking (Macro Mixing) biases the mixture toward a narrower set of abilities.
+\paragraph{Impact of Task Mixing.} We present the results of two mixing strategies: Macro Mixing and Micro Mixing in Table~\ref{tab:mixing}.
+Across both strategies, we find that mixing top 4, 8 or 16 tasks did not yield better results than top 1 or 2 tasks at both \one{} and \eight{}.
+Thus, mixing strategies are highly dependent on the training data distribution and mixing more data sources does not always yield high reasoning performance.
+Furthermore, we find that micro-mixing with top-2 achieves the highest \eight{} scores of $22.8\%$ our experiments.
+These results indicate that selecting top-ranked tasks per sub-task (Micro Mixing) yields better performance than selecting tasks based on overall ranking at compute-matched settings.